awtaylor/PyG/README.md

-# PyGgy
+# PyG
-Production of Gantt charts from spreadsheets using Python
+PyG is has been written to help produce Gantt charts from spreadsheets using Python.